skeoop/skeoop.github.io/results/design-patterns.md

 ### Factory Method by [Sorawit Sakulkalanuwat and Kasidit Phoncharoen](https://bitbucket.org/kasidit_p/factory-method/)

 * Does not use standard design pattern format.
-* Explanation is good but does not explain "why" use the apttern.
+* Explanation is good but does not explain "why" use the pattern.
 * Example does not show advantage of using factory (too simple).
 * Exercise needs more explanation of what to do.
 No comments in code.
 * Grammar is good.